Mercè Rodoreda: Romanyà de la Selva (1972-1983)

 The joint project between Mercè Rodoreda and Manrubio failed.
 Mercè Rodoreda bought a piece of land in 1977 in which she had a house built next to the existing one; which would be finished in 1979.
 According to Anna Maria Saludes and Amat, this abandonment of the Manrubio house was given by Rodoreda's need to follow a life in solitude typical of her character; fruit of the difficult coexistence between the two.

 In 1979, she wrote her theatrical comedy El Maniquí, which was premiered in the same year by the Brujas de Dol company at the Sitges International Theater Festival directed by Aracelli Bruch.

 In those last years of her life, Mercè Rodoreda saw her novels several times on the small and big screen.
 First, her novel Aloma, directed by Lluís Pascual, made the leap to television in 1978.
-Later, made the leap to the big screen La plaça del Diamant (1982) with Silvia Munt in the role of Colometa and directed by Francesc Betriu.
+In 1982, La plaça del Diamant was adapted to film with Silvia Munt in the role of Colometa and directed by Francesc Betriu.

 In 1982, she wrote a compilation of biographical articles published in Serra d'Or titled Childhood Files.
 Mercè Rodoreda belonged to the Catalan Language Writers Association and was a member and honorary member after her return.

 During the last period of her life, her works developed from her usual psychologic style to become more akin to symbolism in its more cryptic form.

-In 1998, a literature prize was instituted in her name: the Mercè Rodoreda prize for short stories and narratives.
+In 1998, a literature prize was instituted in her name: the Mercè Rodoreda Award for short stories and narratives.

 She was made a Member of Honour of the Associació d'Escriptors en Llengua Catalana, the Association of Writers in Catalan Language.
 The library in Platja d'Aro is named in her honor.